 The arrows point to the exposed roots.
 This is painful, and the teeth need to be removed.

 In some cases the infection under the gumline has eroded away the gum tissue that normally covers the root.
 If the tooth has 2 roots it will cause a hole to appear between the roots where the gum has eroded- this is called a furcation lesion.

 This is one potential outcome when pets with periodontal disease are not treated.
 The teeth in this cat literally rotted out of its mouth.
 This situation is completely preventable.
 Fortunately, pets that have no teeth can still eat well, but that is small consolation for this cat.
 The years of chronic bacteria that were released into this cats bloodstream when the periodontal disease progressed from Stage I to Stage IV can seriously affect the internal organs and cause this cat to have premature organ failure.

 This is another potential outcome for a pet that has periodontal disease.
 This dog’s lower jaw (mandible) is fractured at the chin because of long term periodontal disease.
-You can see this fracture (the arrow points to it) as a separation where the two lower jaw bones meet at the chin.
+There are only two incisor teeth left.
+A wire needs to be put in to hold this jaw together.

 Heart Problems Secondary to Periodontal Disease